Registration for Bruface Masters

 General criteria

-Admission to the Bruface Masters requires graduation, either in an Engineering Sciences Bachelor Program issued by a recognized Belgian University, either in a similar study program from a recognized institution (minimum 3 years full-time study or 180 ECTS credits).
+Admission to a Bruface Master requires a Bachelor in Engineering Sciences issued by a recognized Belgian university, or an equivalent degree from a recognized institution (minimum 3 years full-time study or 180 ECTS credits).

 Msc specific criteria